-The transactions under the 10b5-1 plan are expected to occur between October 2013 and February 2014, and will be disclosed publically as they occur through Form 144 and Form 4 filings with the Securities and Exchange Commission.
+The transactions under the 10b5-1 plan will commence in October 2013 and continue through February 2014, and will be disclosed publically as they occur through Form 144 and Form 4 filings with the Securities and Exchange Commission.

-Rule 10b5-1 plans permit individuals who are not in possession of material nonpublic information to establish pre-arranged plans to buy and sell company stock.
+Rule 10b5-1 plans permit individuals who are not in possession of material nonpublic information to establish prearranged plans to buy and sell company stock.
 These plans allow individuals to complete a plan of stock option exercises and associated stock sales gradually over a period of time with advance notification to the market, while avoiding concerns about whether they were aware of material nonpublic information at the time transactions under the plan are executed.